neivv/aice/Documentation.md

 If the place cannot be assigned to due to it being from [another unit][other-units] that does not exist, nothing happens.

-When assigning to a variable, the variable's type must be declared; using different types with a single name will be a compile error.
+When assigning to a variable, the variable's storage type must be declared; using different types with a single name will be a compile error.
 The variable types are:

 - `spritelocal` A variable that is shared between images of a single sprite;
 - `if_uninit spritelocal` Only sets the spritelocal variable if it has not already been set